Historical Timeline of Los Angeles

 1984 - The Mazda Miata is designed in Los Angeles.
 In addition to Mazda, Honda, Nissan, Toyota, Volkswagen, Volvo and the "Big Three" U.S. automobile manufacturers all have design centers in LA.

-1984 - The San Diego Clippers move to LA.
+1984 - The NBA's San Diego Clippers move to LA.

 1986 - Running on Olympic fever, the first City of Los Angeles Marathon takes place.
-It is the largest first-time marathon, at nearly 11,000 people.
+At nearly 11,000 runners it's the largest first-time marathon.

 1987 - Pope John Paul II visits Los Angeles.
 His activities include meeting with communications industry leaders and celebrating two outdoor masses.